ai2cm/fv3net/external/fv3fit/README.md

 as the `load` and `predict` methods.
 This provides a unified public API for users of this package to make predictions in a diagnostic or prognostic setting.
-Internally, the `fit` and `dump` methods, among others, will presumably be defined as part of trainign routines but that is not enforced.
+Internally, the `fit` and `dump` methods, among others, will presumably be defined as part of training routines, but that is not enforced by the Predictor class.